-TECA 1303 Family, School, and the Community 3:3:0
+TECA 1303 Family, School, and the Community

 A study of the child, family, community, and schools, including parent education and involvement, family and community lifestyles, child abuse, and current family life issues.
-Course content must be aligned as applicable with the State Board for Educator Certification Pedagogy and Professional Responsibilities standards and coincide with the National Association for the Education of Young Children position statement related to the developmentally appropriate practices for children from birth through age eight.
-Requires students to participate in field experiences with children from infancy through age 12 years in a variety of settings with varied and diverse populations; and the course includes a minimum of 16 hours of field experiences.
+Course content must be aligned as applicable with State Board for Educator Certification Pedagogy and Professional Responsibilities standards and coincide with the National Association for the Education of Young Children position statement related to developmentally appropriate practices for children from birth through age eight.
+Requires students to participate in field experiences with children from infancy through age 12 in a variety of settings with varied and diverse populations.
+The course includes a minimum of 16 hours of field experiences.

-Prerequisite: Students must pass a criminal history check Type: ACAD
+Prerequisite: Must be TSI satisfied and must pass a

+criminal history check

-TECA 1311 Educating Young Children 3:3:0
+TECA 1311 Educating Young Children

 An introduction to the education of the young child, including developmentally appropriate practices and programs, theoretical and historical perspectives, ethical and professional responsibilities, and current issues.
-Course content must be aligned as applicable with the State Board for Educator Certification Pedagogy and Professional Responsibilities standards and coincide with the National Association for the Education of Young Children position statement related to developmentally appropriate practices for children from birth through age eight.
-Requires students to participate in field experiences with children from infancy through age 12 years in a variety of settings with varied and diverse populations; and the course includes a minimum of 16 hours of field experiences...
+Course content must be aligned as applicable with State Board for Educator Certification Pedagogy and Professional Responsibilities standards and coincide with the National Association for the Education of Young Children position statement related to developmentally appropriate practices for children from birth through age eight.
+Requires students to participate in field experiences with children from infancy through age 12 in a variety of settings with varied and diverse populations; and the course includes a minimum of 16 hours of field experiences.

-Prerequisite: TSI satisfied in Reading and Writing;
+Prerequisite: TSI Reading and Writing requirement

-students must pass a criminal history
+met; students must pass a criminal

-check
+history check

-Type: ACAD

-Wellness of the Young Child TECA 1318 3:3:0
+TECA 1318 Wellness of the Young Child

 A study of the factors that impact the well-being of the young child including healthy behavior, food, nutrition, fitness, and safety practices.
-Focus on local and national standards and legal implications of relevant policies and regulations.
-The course content must be aligned as applicable with State Board for Educator Certification Pedagogy and Professional Responsibilities standards and coincide with the National Association for the Education of Young Children position statement related to developmentally appropriate practices for children from birth to age eight.
-Course requires students to participate in field experiences with children from infancy through age 12 years in a variety of settings with varied and diverse populations.
+Focuses on local and national standards and legal implications of relevant policies and regulations.
+Course content must be aligned as applicable with State Board for Educator Certification Pedagogy and Professional Responsibilities standards and coincide with the National Association for the Education of Young Children position statement related to developmentally appropriate practices for children from birth to age eight.
+Requires students to participate in field experiences with children from infancy through age 12 in a variety of settings with varied and diverse populations.
 Course includes a minimum of 16 hours of field experiences.